sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 But not all involve changing to a new language, technology or tool.
 Some of these improvements are simply changing how something works, adding tests, adding abstractions, changing patterns, etc. This is the case for the change I introduced on one of my projects.

-**Disclaimer**: If you know me in person or have been in a meetup with me presenting, there's a big chance you already heard me talking about this, even [on YouTube with the GDG Santo Domingo](https://www.youtube.com/watch?v=0KoXxoPHV4o&feature=youtu.be) or Kotlin/Everywhere Guadalajara and Mexico City.
+**Disclaimer**: If you know me in person or have been in a meetup with me presenting, there's a big chance you already heard me talking about this, even [on YouTube with the GDG Santo Domingo (in spanish)](https://www.youtube.com/watch?v=0KoXxoPHV4o&feature=youtu.be) or Kotlin/Everywhere Guadalajara and Mexico City.

 **Another disclaimer**: This article is not about architecture –even when it's a hot topic in the Android community– or best practices or even about how to organize an Android Application.
 It's just about a set of changes that showed me some Kotlin concepts.
 Also, I started these changes almost 3 years ago, so by the time this article is published, the libraries from Google –like `core-ktx`– will probably already have something similar or better.
 And just to be clear: None of the approaches discussed here are right or wrong, all the solutions depend on individual needs and individual reasons to choose them over the others.